Career Outfitters service

 How a staff member will assist you:

-Number of clothing items you can take:
+Number of clothing items you can take / inventory based on donations:

 - The purpose of Career Outfitters is to give students the opportunity to have one outfit, free of charge, once per academic year.
 An outfit would be: a skirt or pants, a jacket, a shirt or blouse, and one accessory.
 A matched suit means matching pants and jacket, or matching skirt and jacket.